mobxjs/mobx/docs/refguide/api.md

 ### `configure`
 Usage: `configure({ enforceActions: boolean, isolateGlobalState: boolean })`.

-- `enforceActions`: Enables / disables strict mode *globally*.
+- **`enforceActions`**: Enables / disables strict mode *globally*.
 In strict mode, it is not allowed to change any state outside of an [`action`](action.md).
 See also `allowStateChanges`.
-- `isolateGlobalState`: Isolates the global state of MobX, when there are multiple instances of MobX in the same environment
+- **`isolateGlobalState`**: Isolates the global state of MobX, when there are multiple instances of MobX in the same environment.
+This is useful when you have an encapsulated library that is using MobX, living in the same page as the app that is using MobX.
+The reactivty inside the library will remain self-contained when you call `configure({isolateGlobalState: true})` inside the library.
+Additionally, MobX won't throw an error that there are multiple instances in the global scope.